Jaysontian/jaysontian.github.io/_articles/Coding/Getting Started with React.md

 ---
-layout: post
-title: "React JS Beginner Notes"
+title: Getting Started with React
 date:   2019-12-7
-tags: dev
-published: true
-categories: blog
+categories: coding
 ---
-* Table of Contents Placeholder
-{:toc}

 # Introduction

 ## What is React?